Karthikanegouni/NxtWave_React_practice/README.md

 # NxtWave React Practice

-This repository contains React practice projects and assignments I’ve completed as part of the NxtWave MERN Stack Development Program.
+This repository contains React practice projects, coding assignments and Coding practices, I’ve completed as part of the NxtWave MERN Stack Development Program.

 Each folder in the root directory represents a standalone practice project or assignment.
 This collection reflects my learning journey and practical understanding of React concepts like component design, state management, props, event handling, conditional rendering, and more.